 A few things before we start:

 I highly invite you to read my first post, which is quite short, on my first reflection on why I should think more about where my food comes from and question animal products: https://thinkmoveeat.wordpress.com/2015/03/31/no-more-bacon/

 If you think veganism is b*llshit, just let me say that I think you’re completely RIGHT to DOUBT it; it would be weird not to be skeptical about eating habits that challenge most societies’ standards, families’ customs and peoples’ traditions.
-You are right not to be gullible; don’t believe 100% in others’ words, take a look at the facts yourself, whether we are talking about the things that the government and related medical authorities tell us (who are highly financed by these large animal-abusing industries) or the facts revealed by other scientific and medical institutions!
+You are right not to be gullible; don’t believe 100% in others’ words, take a look at the facts yourself, whether we are talking about the things that the government and related medical authorities tell us (who are highly financed by these large animal-abusing industries), or facts revealed by other scientific and medical institutions.

 Tip 1- It’s a PROCESS: take your TIME, don’t transition overnight.